ukphillips/GABC.DocumentDB/README.md

 4. In the **Delete Confirmation** dialog, click **Yes**.

-	The website will be deleted.
-You will see a notification in the **Notifications** hub.
+	The web app will be deleted.

 To delete the DocumentDB account proceed in a similar way: